Dogras

 - Scientific Contributions

-- Dogras have made contributions in fields such as science and technology, with notable figures in academia and research.
+- Dogras have made contributions in fields like agriculture and environmental science, particularly in sustainable practices.

 - Culinary Innovations